MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-b2b-extranet-sites.md

 - **Remove permissions** - Remove permissions from the partner users accounts that allowed access to the site(s).
 This can be done by either removing the security group of which they were a member, or by removing their user identity from the **Site Settings** \> **Site Permissions** \> **Members** page.

-- **Delete partner user accounts** - Delete the partner users from Office 365 provided they no longer need access to any of the other tenant resources.
+- **Delete partner user accounts** - Delete the partner users from Office 365 provided they no longer need access to any other resources in your organization.
 See [Delete a user from your organization](https://support.office.com/article/d5155593-3bac-4d8d-9d8b-f4513a81479e).

 - **Archive** - Archive the site that you created for your partner in SharePoint Online.